 In addition, each year, the Terre Haute Community Health Fair, organized by medical students at IU School of Medicine–Terre Haute, invites leaders of the Terre Haute community to gather to educate area residents and other attendees about their health and how they can improve it.
 The growing event is held at the Terre Haute Boys and Girls Club (924 N 13th St) and offers many programs and services, including educational exhibits about personal health, fitness classes, massage therapy and free health screenings such as vision, hearing, blood sugar, body mass index and blood pressure.
 Popular educational exhibits focus on diabetes, nutrition and osteoporosis as well as fun children’s activities related to health and wellness.

 Students at the Terre Haute campus who are seeking Mental Health Services—for any reason—have several support options.
-IU School of Medicine offers counseling services via telephone or in person by Samia Hasan, MD, Jessica Fultz, MSW, LCSW, and Suzanne Kunkle, PhD.
-Call 317-278-2383 to schedule an appointment.
+IU School of Medicine offers counseling services via telephone or in person.
+Call 317-278-2383 to schedule an appointment or contact Dr. Dana Lasek, regional campus psychologist and liaison.
 Locally, in Terre Haute, medical students can access counseling services through the Indiana State University Counseling Center (217 North 6th Street, Gillum Hall, 812-237-3939).
 Other options include Murphy Urban Associates Psychological Services (2740 S. 7th Street, 812-235-6121) and the Hamilton Center (812-231-8200 or 800-742-0787), which offers outpatient counseling services in ten counties throughout central and west central Indiana.
 Staff is on call 24 hours a day, seven days a week for those needing emergency treatment.